 For a more traditional approach to this topic, check out this alternative post, “Real Lean at Starbucks or Tayloristic Industrial Engineering?“.

-Below is the more creative approach to addressing yesterday’s WSJ article about Lean at Starbucks.
-Read the WSJ article first: “At Starbucks, Baristas Told No More Than Two Drinks” and the read below for what I wish had been printed…
+Below is the more creative approach to addressing yesterday's WSJ article about Lean at Starbucks.
+Read the WSJ article first: “At Starbucks, Baristas Told No More Than Two Drinks” (that link should allow you to read for free) and then read below for what I wish had been printed…

 My fake imagined article: